 My work has been supported by grants from the National Endowment for the Humanities (most recently, a 2014-2015 NEH Fellowship), the Mellon Foundation, the American Philosophical Society, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Bibliographical Society of America, the Newberry Library, the National Humanities Center, and the American Antiquarian Society, in which I was elected to membership in 2013.
 In July, 2014 I participated in the 38th Voyage of the Charles W. Morgan, the world’s last surviving wooden whaleship.

-I am a founder of C19: The Society of Nineteenth-Century Americanists, and am the C19 Vice President through 2016 (President 2016-2018).
-I am the 2015 President of the Melville Society.
-I served as the Associate Director of the Penn State Institute for the Arts and Humanities from January 2012-June 2013; previously, I was the Director of the Center for American Literary Studies (2007-2010).
-Beginning in the fall of 2015 I will serve as the interim Co-Director of the Penn State Polar Center.
+I am a founder of C19: The Society of Nineteenth-Century Americanists, and am beginning a two-year term as C19 President (2016-2018).
+I was the 2015 President of the Melville Society, and have served as the Associate Director of the Penn State Institute for the Arts and Humanities from January 2012-June 2013; previously, I was the Director of the Center for American Literary Studies (2007-2010; interim director spring 2016).
+In the fall of 2015 I served as the interim Co-Director of the Penn State Polar Center.